Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

     1. Sign the ``server.req`` file

-        On the local machine dedicated to access the HSM, we will use the tools provided by Opensc 0.20 in order to sign the ``.req`` file, and send it back to the OpenVPN server.
+        On the local machine dedicated to access the HSM, we will use the tools provided by OpenSC 0.20 in order to sign the ``.req`` file, and send it back to the OpenVPN server.
 We assume we have transferred the file from the server machine to the CA machine.

         First we start by plugging the HSM Nitrokey, and enter this instruction for listing the keys available.